Find your perfect value college

 You plugged in all your information, dotted your i’s, crossed your t’s, and finally your Free Application for Federal Student Aid (FAFSA) is completed.

-If your number is low, don’t despair, that’s actually good news: that means you will have more aid available to you!
+So how much financial aid can you get?
+If your EFC number is low, don’t despair, that’s actually good news: that means you will have more aid available to you!
 Zero is the lowest EFC number; 99,999 is the highest.
 If a dependent students’ family’s income is less than $24,000 and government assistance was needed for that filing year, the EFC will automatically be zero.
 A zero means a family has no ability to contribute to the student’s education.

 EFC is calculated from answers on the FAFSA, usually income ranking heaviest.
 If other members of the household are projected to attend college at the same time, that will also lower a student’s EFC.
 Unusual circumstances can also lower the EFC – loss of employment, loss of child support, divorce, death, or medical expenses not covered by insurance, for example.
 Be sure to answer all applicable questions on your FAFSA, even if they seem insignificant; this is crucial in determining an accurate EFC.